Did you know that if you are First Nations or Inuit, you could get free therapy with The Family Enhancement Centre?

 What could I receive help for?

-Coping with relationships, abuse, trauma, difficult feelings, anger, conflict, depression, anxiety, grief, loss, substance abuse, thoughts about harming myself.
+Coping with relationships, abuse, trauma, difficult feelings, anger, conflict, depression, anxiety, grief, loss, thoughts about harming myself.

 What kind of help could I receive?